Information brought to you by

 Free.
 Easy.
 Secure.

-You could get thousands of dollars back, even if you don’t file taxes every year.
+You could receive thousands of dollars back in tax credits, even if you don’t file taxes every year.

 Many low-income individuals and families are eligible for federal and state tax credits they may not even know about.

-Even if you earn too little to be required to file taxes, you can file to get money back from the government.
+Even if you earn too little to be required to file taxes, you may be eligible for a tax refund.
+You can file taxes to get money back from the government.
+Learn if you could be eligible below.

-You can even file your state taxes for free and claim the updated Illinois Earned Income Tax Credit (EIC) and new Child Tax Credit.
+You can also file your state taxes for free online and claim the updated Illinois Earned Income Tax Credit (EIC) and new Child Tax Credit.

 Couple looking at a computer together